anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 1. Current Work Focus

+- **Mobile-Friendly Violation Reporting (Completed 2025-07-12):**
+    - **Objective:** Enhance the "Report Violation" page to be more mobile-friendly by providing a direct camera access option.
+    - **Core Changes:**
+        - Modified `src/pages/PropertyManager/ReportViolationPage.tsx`.
+        - Added an `IconButton` with a `PhotoCamera` icon next to the existing "Upload File" button.
+        - This new button triggers a file input with the `capture="environment"` attribute, which directly opens the device's rear camera on mobile browsers.
+        - The existing file upload functionality for selecting from the gallery is preserved.
+        - Used an MUI `Stack` to group the buttons and the selected file name for better layout.

 - **Dashboard Navigation Refactor & UI Enhancements (Completed 2025-06-09):**
     - **Objective:** Refactor tab-based dashboard navigation to a drawer-based system for improved scalability and mobile usability.
 Enhance user experience with breadcrumbs and improved initial page navigation.
     - **Core Changes:**